Hurricane Harvey's floodwaters have receded, but children are still recovering from the emotional distress of having their worlds turned upside down.

 A year after the most powerful hurricane to hit Texas in over 50 years, children are still recovering from Hurricane Harvey.
 The emotional distress of losing their homes and access to education continues to take its toll.
 Children have lost their sense of security and need time and support to heal emotionally and build their resilience.

-Save the Children’s Emergency Response Team deployed in advance of the storm and has been on the ground, committed to supporting the well-being and education of Texas’ children for the long-term.
+Save the Children’s Emergency Response Team deployed in advance of the 2017 storm and is still on the ground, committed to supporting the well-being and education of Texas’ children for the long-term.

 Committed to the Children of Texas